 Agriculture is the mainstay of the local economy of the study area.
-Agriculture laborers constitute significant portion among the different occupation followed by the people in study area.
+Agriculture labourers constitute significant portion among the different occupation followed by the people in study area.
 Classification of working population of the study area as well as of the study area as per census 2011 data is presented in the Table 5.5.

-Table 5.5 Occupational pattern in the study villages
+Table 5.5 Occupational pattern of villages in the study area